Television in Venezuela: Channels and channel owners

 Since 1980, Venezuela uses the North American analog color broadcast system NTSC and since 2009, the Japanese system with the Brazilian improvement ISDB-T.

-In Venezuela, the use of CATV or Satellite TV is very common and the prices are low.
+In Venezuela, the use of CATV or satellite TV is very common and the prices are low.
 Inter is the leader with 430,000 subscribers (39%), followed by 400,000 DirecTV subscribers (36.5%), Net-Uno 110,000 subscribers (10%) and SuperCable 105,000 subscribers (9.5%).

+As of 2023, out of nineteen over-the-air television channels, only eight are private.
+Low-income households with no access to subscription television are subject to Chavist propaganda on a daily basis.
+The shutdown of RCTV triggered a change in consumption among Venezuelans.
+SIBCI-owned channels are also known for rebroadcasting content from each other regularly: Vive's Corazón llanero as of July 2023 was being rebroadcast on TV FANB, TVES and VTV.
+Commercial TV frequently repeats old telenovelas, while production of Venezuelan telenovelas has fallen since the 2000s, though Venevisión is struggling to recover from this content drought.
+HD signals are introduced at a slow pace, at a time where 8K is the latest international trend.

 Programming

 Telenovelas are popular in Venezuela, and some Venezuelan productions (such as Cara Sucia) are distributed internationally.
 Perhaps the best known television show internationally was however, President Hugo Chávez' weekly talk show Aló Presidente, which began in 1999 and ran with occasional breaks until 2012.

 Community television

 The Chávez government devoted considerable financial resources to support community television as part of its view of participatory democracy.
 Community television programs received funds through the National Ministry of Communication and PDVSA corporate social responsibility funds.
-Community programs like Catia TVe provided a forum for marginalized communities in Venezuela to document and broadcast their struggles.
+Community programs like Catia TVe provided a forum for marginalized communities in Venezuela.